0x416e746f6e/.aws/readme.md

 > - `AWS_OP_ITEM` - The item name or ID of your AWS OTP credential in 1password.
 >

-Create AWS access key and run the script below.
+Create AWS access key and run the script below:

 ```bash
 # The spaces in front are to prevent storing secrets in terminal history